Uganda to open Entebbe Airport this October after COVID-19 Lockdown. Uganda to open Entebbe airport…

 - Masks are still mandatory for all in Uganda and one should keep them on all the time.
 Masks are widely available and for those traveling with AA Safaris and Tours on a Uganda safari.
 These will be provided every three days, such that you have on clean masks.
 To avoid other diseases that might result from dirty masks during Uganda holiday tour.

-- A negative PCR test is required to enter Uganda, no matter the purpose of your travel to the Pearl of Africa.
+- You are required to present a negative PCR test to enter Uganda, no matter the purpose of your travel to the Pearl of Africa.
 However, people coming or transiting through Countries of category 1 and 2 will be subjected to a PCR test on arrival.

 - Category 1: India